adithajsr/Treats-/data.md

-// In the database, there are arrays of object user, and arrays of object channel//
+// In the database, there are arrays of object user, and arrays of object channel

 const data = {
     user: [{